NickCulbertson/Complete-iOS-Toolkit/README.md

                     "HeaderColor":"3", //Choose a number between "1-9" to select a color theme.
 If you enter "10" you can enter the custom values below
                     "HeaderLabel":"My App", //This is the title that will show in the header of the home screen "TagLine":"NICK CULBERTSON\nDallas App Developers", //This is the label under the logo (type "\n" for a line break like "line one \n line two"
-                    "MenuItems":"9" //Enter the # of menu options you want.
-Note: The number cannot exceed the number of menu items listed below.
+                    "MenuItems":"8" //Enter the # of menu options you want.
+Note: The number cannot exceed the number of menu items listed bellow.
                   },
                   {
                     "CustomColorR":"0", //For custom colors enter values between 0-255.
 Higher values increase saturation of that color.